rezich/DigiPenAgainstHumanity/README.md

  * a bunch of Black Cards
  * a shit-ton of White Cards
- * this document
- * alcohol (optional) (not provided)
+ * alcohol (optional) (not included)

 Objective
 ---------

+The objective of the game varies from player to player depending on each player's specific relationship with DigiPen:

-Laugh and cry and try to regain enough resolve to return to DigiPen for another semester.
+ * **Current students:** Have a good laugh and and try to regain enough resolve to return to DigiPen for another semester.

-Or, if you dropped out, feel even better about your decision to do so.
+ * **Alumni:** Have a good laugh and work through the PTSD you're experiencing on a daily basis.
+ * **Dropouts:** Have a good laugh and remember all that crazy shit you don't have to put up with anymore.
+ * **Prospective students:** You aren't allowed to play.